 Why use a VPS?

-If your business is growing or you require special software or apps, a VPS is usually a great option.
+If your business is growing or you require special software or apps, a VPS can be just what you need.

 Typically thought of as a middle ground between shared hosting and a dedicated server, a VPS offers a high level of customization without the high cost.
 In fact, a good developer can do anything on a VPS that they could do on a dedicated server – without responsibility for the hardware, maintenance, or support.